 A Wrinkle in Time by Madeline L’Engle

 My kids never got into A Wrinkle in Time series and that’s a shame because it was one of my favorite books as a child.
-It made science interesting to me for the first time, and the strong female characters in the book series was also a revelation. [chapter book, ages 8 and up]
+It made science interesting to me for the first time, and the strong female characters in the book series were also a revelation. [chapter book, ages 8 and up]

 “The novel possesses a lot of fantastical elements — including the Happy Medium and their crystal ball, along with the mysticism of the three Mrs. W’s — making it a popular target among conservative Christians, who often campaign against content containing magical elements from being taught in schools or libraries.
 Additionally, conservative Christians have been critical of L’Engle’s depiction of religion — specifically the implication of Jesus not being a supremely divine individual.
 Controversially, a passage in the middle of the novel seemingly equates Jesus with figures like Einstein, Buddha, Gandhi, and Da Vinci.
 At one point in the novel, the three Mrs. W’s explain to the children that others before them have fought the looming darkness — naming the famous religious and creative beings alongside Jesus, to the outrage of conservative Christians.”